BryanBashamRIT/hcin620-project/lo-fi-prototype.md

 ![alt text](lo-fi/CATA_LessonContentPage_Intro_final.jpg "A sample Lesson Content page.")

 The content delivery system supports a series of pages with a _Back_ and _Next_ at the bottom of the given given page to navigate through the content.

+### Content Types

 Each page can contain any of the following content components:

 | Content Type | Description | Sketch |
 |:------------:|-------------|-------:|